Skip to content

 Confidence Level

-Beyond population size and sample size, another factor that has a large impact on the eventual margin of error is the confidence level.
+Beyond population size and sample size, another factor that greatly impacts the eventual margin of error is the confidence level.
 In simple terms, the confidence level helps us determine how “good” an estimate of the population is.
 For example, imagine if we were to conduct the same survey on the same population 100 times, and we drew a random sample each time.
 A 95% confidence level would tell us that, 95 times out of 100, the average of whatever we’re measuring would be within the given margin of error.

 We can use a different confidence level than 95%, say 90% or 99%, but a 95% confidence level is widely considered an excellent target.
 One thing to note – lowering the confidence level that you would like to have generally also decreases the sample size you need, while raising the confidence level would require a larger sample size.
 Nearly everything in life comes with some amount of uncertainty (except death and taxes, of course).